NoUseFreak/letitgo/README.md

-gofish | Creates a PR to update the gofish fish-food. helm | Package and/or publish helm charts to a registry like chartmuseum. homebrew | Update your personal homebrew tap with your latest config. snapcraft | Package and upload your snap to snapcraft.
+gofish | Creates a PR to update the gofish fish-food. helm | Package and/or publish helm charts to a registry like chartmuseum. homebrew | Update your personal homebrew tap with your latest config. slack | Send message to slack to mark a complete release. snapcraft | Package and upload your snap to snapcraft.

 All actions and example configuration can be found in the [docs directory](docs/).